-Intelligent tyres make life easier for you as a car owner by reducing maintenance efforts and costs.
-For you as a driver, they offer additional safety, peace of mind and efficiency, by eliminating unnecessary breakdowns and automatically optimising tyre pressure.
+Intelligent tires make life easier for you as a car owner by reducing maintenance efforts and costs.
+For you as a driver, they offer additional safety, peace of mind and efficiency, by eliminating unnecessary breakdowns and automatically optimizing tire pressure.
 However, the future of mobility will be determined by shared and autonomous vehicles.
 Ride-sharing and ride-hailing are increasing, assisting urban mobility as well as the transportation of goods and services.
 What if the owner and the driver of a car are not one and the same person?
-In shared vehicles, intelligent tyres have to collect data in a way that serves both the interests of you, the driver, and those of the owners who operate a shared vehicle fleet.
+In shared vehicles, intelligent tires have to collect data in a way that serves both the interests of you, the driver, and those of the owners who operate a shared vehicle fleet.

 Imagine instantly finding a car in your area, driving to your next location, and then letting it autonomously drive itself to a nearby hub, where it can be repaired or recharged as quickly and efficiently as possible, before being picked up by the next driver.
-Such a system may no longer just be a bold vision – and connected tyres will help for this to become a reality.
+Such a system may no longer just be a bold vision – and connected tires will help it become a reality.

 Five trends transforming the Automotive Industry’, PwC Autofacts